Economic/epiextracts/documentation/docs/methodology/faq.md

 * If your analysis involves the ORG data, such as earnings information, use [`orgwgt`](../variables/weights/orgwgt.md).

 * [`finalwgt`](../variables/weights/finalwgt.md) is the only weight defined for individuals under the age of 16.

+* If you want to match monthly labor force statistics published by the BLS like unemployment rates, this is possible from 1998 through the present day using [`basicwgt`](../variables/weights/basicwgt.md)or [`cmpwgt`](../variables/weights/basicwgt.md), which have the same values during that time period.

+In a given month, the above weights sum to the total monthly population estimate of the relevant sample.

 ## Which wage variable should I use? {: #which-wage-variable}